Ferdinand57/module10_AsyncProg/README.md

 when the executor is done running all it's related async task, the next "println!("Ferdinand's Computer: 4444444!");" is executed

-## Multiple Spawn and removing drop
+## Experiment 1.3: Multiple Spawn and removing drop

 ### What is the effect of spawning?